fighting bullying one novel at a time

 I hope this listing of LGBT-friendly colleges (from BestColleges.com) helps LGBT students find schools in which they’ll be less likely to be bullied.

-You might take a look at “Soul-searching sentiments”, an article from the Hampshire Gazette, about what a school did on Valentine’s Day to combat bullying.
+Check out “Soul-searching sentiments”, an article from the Hampshire Gazette, about what a school did on Valentine’s Day to combat bullying.